-I’m an Engineering Leader and Head of Quality, focused on modernising software delivery and building high-autonomy teams.
+I’m a Technology Leader and Head of Engineering, focused on modernising software delivery and building high-autonomy teams.
 I help teams remove bottlenecks and improve developer experience, while providing the guidance and support needed to foster a culture of continuous learning and safe experimentation.

 People